Updated at 6.00 p.m. ET on November 4, 2019

 Combining both brains and brawn, orcas have been known to kill sharks in surprisingly complicated ways.
 Some will drive their prey to the surface and then karate chop them with overhead tail swipes.
 Others seem to have worked out that they can hold sharks upside-down to induce a paralytic state called tonic immobility.
 Orcas can kill the fastest species (makos) and the largest (whale sharks).
 And when they encounter great whites, a few recorded cases suggest that these encounters end very badly for the sharks.

-In October 1997, fishing vessels near Southeast Farallon Island observed a young white shark interrupting a pair of orcas that were eating a sea lion.
-One of the whales rammed and killed the shark, and the duo proceeded to eat its liver.
+In October 1997, a whale watch vessel near Southeast Farallon Island observed a young white shark swimming towards a pair of orcas that had earlier killed and partly eaten a sea lion.
+The whales killed the shark, and proceeded to eat its liver.
 More recently, after orcas passed by a South African beach, five great-white carcasses washed ashore.
 All were, suspiciously, missing their liver.

 A great white’s liver can account for a quarter of its body weight, and is even richer in fats and oils than whale blubber.
 It’s “one of the densest sources of calories you can find in the ocean,” Jorgensen says.
 “The orcas know their business, and they know where that organ lies.”